FelixZenz/sweatMate_Backend/README.md

 3. create new Database (name doesn't matter, prefarebly sweatmate)
 4. right click on the new DB > Restore
 5. select file.backup
-6. click on restore
+6. Restore
 7. if occurs, ignore the error on the bottom right side
-8. right click on the DB > Refresh you should then see the tables in the table section :)
+8. right click on the DB > Refresh
+9. Done 🤓

+### IntelliJ:
+create the db connection to the just created pgAdmin-database